Raëlian beliefs and practices: Humanitarianism

 In Raël's book, Extraterrestrials took me to their Planet, Raël claims that an extraterrestrial gave him the idea of Humanitarianism.
 Under the establishment of Humanitarianism, people would not have ownership of businesses or exploitable goods created by others.
 Instead, people would rent each of them for a period of 49 years.
 The founders would be able to receive the rents for up to 49 years or when they die, whichever is later.
 Any rents not inherited by relatives after 49 years would go to the State.
-By balancing inheritances, children would be born with enough financial means to forsake menial tasks for endeavors that may benefit the whole of humanity.
+By balancing inheritances, children would be born with enough financial means to forsake menial tasks for endeavors that may benefit the whole of humankind.
 Family houses could be inherited from generation to generation, free of rent.

 In his much later book, Maitreya, Raël says that the road to a world without money is capitalism and globalization, as opposed to communism.
 Capitalism would allow people who contribute much to society to also contribute to its scientific and technological development.
 Under capitalism, society would produce as much money as it can.
 The money would become important in the short run, as nanotechnology quickly lowers the cost of goods while putting many people out of work.